Overwatch: Development

 Prior to the original game's announcement, Blizzard had been interested in making a team-based multiplayer shooter for a while.
 Overwatch has its development origins rooted in Titan, a Blizzard project that was cancelled in 2013.
 Elements of Titan were reworked into Overwatch, which was announced at BlizzCon in November 2014.
 Overwatch became Blizzard's first new series since they launched Diablo in 1996, as well as their first attempt at making an FPS game.
 After the game's announcement, Polygon wrote that it "appears to feature Blizzard's signature chunky, slightly cartoonish style."
 A beta for the game was launched in 2015.

 Jeff Kaplan, Michael Chu, and Scott Mercer served as the game's lead director, lead writer, and principal game designer, respectively.
 Blizzard hired writer Alyssa Wong to Overwatchs writing team in 2018.
 Kaplan departed from Blizzard in April 2021, after which Aaron Keller took over Kaplan's duties as lead director.

 After the release of Overwatch, Blizzard's developers continued to add to the game through free updates, introducing new characters, maps, game modes, and cosmetic items, often as part of seasonal events.
 The different gameplays of individual heroes were also tuned and patched in response to player feedback and statistics regarding the meta found within the game.
 As Kaplan followed a philosophy that emphasized players' perception of game balance, he affirmed that meta shifts to Overwatch were beholden to its players and not its developers; Heroes Never Die wrote on Kaplan's belief that if the community thought Overwatchs meta was broken, then it actually was and vice versa.
-This would go on until the announcement of Overwatch 2 at Blizzcon 2019 introducing a sequel to the game, promising a new PvE story based game mode that explored a new Omnic Crisisc as well as new PvE game modes that focused on leveling characters to unlock new ability traits.
+This would go on until the announcement of Overwatch 2 at Blizzcon 2019 introducing a sequel to the game, promising a new PvE story based game mode that explored a new Omnic Crisis as well as new PvE game modes that focused on leveling characters to unlock new ability traits.
 As development for Overwatch 2 was happening, the development of Overwatch itself saw a slower release of content.
 Finally, Overwatch 2 would release in August of 2023 after facing multiple delays due to the COVID pandemic.
 Overwatch was unable to keep its promise of a full PvE story game mode after release with the developers shifting focus towards PvP gameplay.
 This was and still is seen as a controversial decision with many feeling like there was no need for a sequel to be made.
 After its release, Overwatch 2 would continue the previous cycle of releasing new heroes, maps, and game modes.
+In February 2026, as part of a new story and seasonal approach, Blizzard rebranded Overwatch 2 as simply Overwatch.

+In China, Overwatch is managed by NetEase in partnership with Blizzard.
+This excludes an 18 month period from 2023 to 2025 where the partnership had fallen apart, but later renegotiate.
+In South Korea, Nexon will take over management of the game in partnership with Blizzard by August 2026.